 For details about FGSP for FortiOS 6.0, see: FortiOS 6.0 Handbook: FGSP.

 FortiGate-7000 FGSP support has the following limitations:

 - You can use configuration synchronization to synchronize the configurations of the FortiGate-7000s in the FGSP deployment (see Standalone configuration synchronization).
+You can use the M1 and M2 interfaces for configuration synchronization.
 You can also configure the FortiGate-7000s separately or use FortiManager to keep key parts of the configuration, such as security policies, synchronized.

 - FortiGate-7000 FGSP doesn't support setting up IPv6 session filters using the

 - FGSP doesn't synchronize ICMP sessions when ICMP load balancing is set to